 Problem 4: Dust collector falling off

-Perhaps the dust collector is not set right or it became loose.
+The dust collector is not set right or it has become loose.

-Make sure you have set it right and if still the problem isn’t solved, use a vacuum.
+Solution: Make sure you have set it right and if the problem isn’t solved yet, use a vacuum.

 Problem 5: Device spin out of control